knowitall/ollie/README.md

 To modify the Ollie source code in Eclipse, use the [M2Eclipse plugin](http://www.sonatype.org/m2eclipse/) along with [ScalaIDE](http://scala-ide.org/).
-You can then import the project using File
+You can then import the project using the following.

-> Import > Existing Maven Projects.
+    File > Import > Existing Maven Projects

 ## Including Ollie as a Dependency